bgweaver/yardart/README.md

 Welcome to the Yard Art website repository!
 This project represents my very first attempt at building a website entirely on my own.
 The inspiration for this site came from noticing a local business with a poorly designed website.
 I took it upon myself to create a more appealing and user-friendly version, although the business ultimately did not implement my design.

+You can view it live at: [Yard Art](https://bgweaver.github.io/yardart/)

 ## Overview

 This website serves as a promotional platform for Yard Art, a yard sign rental company based in Indianapolis.
 The site showcases their offerings, features a carousel of images, and provides contact information.